JoinColony/colony-docker-images/README.md

 Build args:
 - `GH_PAT`: the GitHub Personal Access Token **required** to authenticate and pull information from our private repo _(Note: you **have to** supply this yourself, otherwise it won't work)_.
+- `COMMIT_HASH`: optional argument that checks out the repo at a specific commit hash or branch

 While there are _other_ ENV variables that are needed for the server itself to function properly, they are expected to be set in the envrinment that this image will run in.
 For the required ones, check the [server repository](https://github.com/JoinColony/colonyServer).